 2.1.2 Prefabrication Level

-The minimum prefabrication level for both structural systems and architectural systems must be met in the project.
+The minimum prefabrication level for structural systems, architectural systems and mechanical, electrical and plumbing systems must be met in the project.
+The computation of level of prefabricated systems is as detailed in Section 6 of Annex A.